 In the past, the petrol prices in the country were centralized and changed every fortnight.
 These days, thanks to a myriad of changes in the political situation in the country, dynamic pricing has been introduced and due to that the prices change every day.

 As all of us are well aware, petrol prices in India is something on which both the central and the state government levy their taxes.
 In fact this is the reason for the current variation in the price of petrol in different areas of the country.
 In the case of Chennai, there has been an increase in the state tax and this has consequently impacted the price of petrol in the area.
-That is why although the price of petrol in Chennai in the last month was Rs.
-75.07, with effect from the 27th of March it has reached an all time high of Rs 75.66.
-At this point it is to be noted that the average petrol price in the country last month was Rs 74.26 and that the figures in Chennai were always a tad bit higher as compared to the values at other metros.

 One of the other reasons for the sudden rise of the petrol prices in Chennai is, of course, the impact of the global scene.
 The increase in the global crude oil price was bound to have an impact on the rate in Chennai.
 With economists predicting these values to rise in the coming months we can only hope that Chennai is able to bear the brunt of it all.